cassiatorczon/cis1904-spring25/week06/class/LazyEvaluation.md

 f x y = x + 2
 ```

-In a strict language, evaluating `f 5 (29^35792)` will first completely evaluate
+and now wish to evaluate `f 5 (29^35792)`.
+A strict language will first
-`5` (already done) and `29^35792` (which is a lot of work) before passing the
+completely evaluate `5` (already done) and `29^35792` (which is a lot of work)
-results to `f`.
-In this particular example, this is silly, since `f` ignores its
+before passing the results to `f`.
+In examples such as this one, this is
-second argument, so all the work to compute `29^35792` was wasted.
-So why would
+wasteful, since `f` ignores its second argument, so all the work to compute
-we want this?
+`29^35792` was unnecessary.
+(It might seem silly to have an argument that never
+gets used, but in more complex code, especially with branching, there may be
+arguments that get used in some cases but not others.)

+Strict evaluation is much more common than lazy evaluation.
+(Many popular
+languages use a strict evaluation strategy called _call-by-sharing_, a variant
+of the strict _call-by-value_ strategy.
+Haskell's lazy strategy is called
+_call-by-need_, a variant of _call-by-name_.)
+If strict evaluation sometimes
+does unnecessary computation, why do language designers choose it?

 The benefit of strict evaluation is that it is easy to predict when and in what
 order things will happen.
 Usually languages with strict evaluation will even
 specify the order in which function arguments should be evaluated (e.g. from
 left to right).

-For example, in Java if we write
+For example, in Java, if we write

 ```Java
 f (print_status(), increment_counter())